joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 That's it, are done!
 ### Final considerations
-On this tutorial I've used a very simplied configuration for Nginx, PHP FPM and Postgres, you can finetune those configurations by diving into the documentation of each software.
+In this tutorial I've used a very simplified configuration for Nginx, PHP FPM, and Postgres, you can finetune those configurations by diving into the documentation of each software.
-In addtion, you can improve the deploy action by adding a step to run the automated tests of your application to make sure you are not deploying a broken version.
+In addition, you can improve the deploy action by adding a step to run the automated tests of your application to make sure you are not deploying a broken version.

-Good luck on your journey throght the cloud world! 🎉🎉🎉
+Good luck on your journey through the cloud world! 🎉🎉🎉